Industry-based biorefineries towards sustainability

 Latest developments

-This Annex started already in March 2008 and the initial scope was completed during 2017.
-Since transferred to a long-standing Annex in 2016 (now Task), preparations for new Subtasks have been made and the scope has been developed.
-The first proposal for a Task/Subtask focusing on decision support systems (DSS) and ex-ante research was approved in November 2018.
-An updated proposal for Subtask 5 DSS and ExAnte was approved in March 2022 as well as a proposal for a new Subtask on Technology pathways towards net-zero/negative emission biorefineries.
+This Task (formerly Annex) started already in March 2008 and the initial scope was completed during 2017.
+Since then, the Task work has continued with three more Subtasks.
+The first proposal for a Subtask focusing on decision support systems (DSS) and ex-ante research was approved in November 2018.
+An updated proposal approved in March 2022 as well as a proposal for a new Subtask on Technology pathways towards net-zero/negative emission biorefineries.
+Most recently, the proposal for a third Subtask on Circular Bioeconomy and Industrial Symbiosis was approved.
+The image below describes the landscape where the ongoing and (one) planned Subtasks are situated.

 Background